matthewcaren/KeyWI/README.md

 # the KeyWI
-an expressive and accessible electronic wind instrument & wind instrument development platform
+an expressive and accessible electronic wind instrument